Part 1 J.D. Program

 - six resident academic (Fall and Spring) semesters as a full-time student;

 - cumulative grade point average of at least 2.0, according to the grading system utilized by the Law School;

-- satisfaction of the Law School’s Writing Requirements (2L drafting and Capstone Writing Project for students entering in or after Fall 16);
+- satisfaction of the Law School’s Writing Requirements (2L Drafting and Capstone Writing Project);

-- satisfaction of the Practical Skills training requirement (6 cr hours for students entering in or after Fall 16; 3 for all other students);
+- satisfaction of the Practical Skills training requirement (6 cr hours);

 To be eligible to participate in the Law School Commencement during the spring semester, students must be within 15 credit hours of completing their degree requirements at the conclusion of spring semester.
 No student shall graduate or participate in commencement if a disciplinary action or hearing is pending, or if the Associate Dean for Academic Affairs finds such participation inappropriate.

 Degree with Honors